Peng-Protocol/Dexhune-P/Specifications/PairingFoundry.md

 Returns the full details of an order slot by an index number in a specific maker address's index storage.

+- queryLatest

+Returns the full details of the newest order slot.

 ## **MFP-Liquidity**

 ### **Data**